nonprofitmba/jpberriz.net/_posts/2021-02-07-summary-of-strategic-planning-by-bryson.md

 tags: Purpose, Summaries, Books
 ---

-<p class=message>This is my summary of the book "Strategic Planning for Public and Nonprofit Organizations" by John M. Bryson.</p>
+This is my summary of the book "Strategic Planning for Public and Nonprofit Organizations" by John M. Bryson.

 ![Strategic Planning Bryson Book Cover](../assets/Strategic Planning Bryson Book Cover.png)